shriyanshi-gaur/Aspiro/README.md

 ---

-### 💼 **Aspiro** – Smart Job Discovery & Recruitment Platform
+### 💼 **Aspiro** – Smart Job Discovery & Recruitment Platform   (Smart SaaS Job Portal )
+**Tagline:** *"Aspire.Apply.Achieve".
-**Tagline:** *"Aspire.Apply.AchieveAspiro is a full-stack SaaS application built to optimize the job search and hiring experience for both job seekers and employers.
+Aspiro is a full-stack SaaS application built to optimize the job search and hiring experience for both job seekers and employers.
 With robust authentication, real-time resume tracking, and intuitive dashboards, Aspiro offers a dynamic and responsive platform tailored for modern hiring needs."*

 **Overview:**
 Aspiro is a full-stack SaaS application built to optimize the job search and hiring experience for both job seekers and employers.
 With robust authentication, real-time resume tracking, and intuitive dashboards, Aspiro offers a dynamic and responsive platform tailored for modern hiring needs.